 In the past 18 months, Chad has:

-**Successfully represented Dallas County District Attorney Craig Watkins in the appeal of a contempt of court finding, obtaining reversal and a judgment of acquittal.
+**Successfully represented the Office of the Dallas County District Attorney in the appeal of a contempt of court finding against the DA, obtaining reversal and a judgment of acquittal.

 **Served as Special Prosecutor for the State of Texas in the appeal of a criminal case involving fraud charges against a high-profile criminal defendant.